HeRCLab/nocsim/doc/TCL.md

 execution order of behavior callbacks is an internal implementation detail of `nocsim` and should not be relied upon.

+**TIP** it is very important to ensure that all incoming flits are handled when defining a routing behavior, otherwise those flits may be lost while the engine flips the next state into the current state at the end of the tick.
+If you are concerned that you might be missing some incoming flits, try using the `inject` and `arrive` instruments to track which flits are still in-flight (have not arrived yet).

 ### Example Behavior Callback

 ```tcl